I write this article thinking in all my friends that feel insecure about talking in English.

 And the traditional parties in the villages have many books talking about them and are epic.

-As Catholics, it is typical to have “el pesebre”, a recreation of the birth of Jesus, but our irreducible character have has to have particular elements like “el Caganer”, which have became world wide famous few years ago.
+As Catholics, it is typical to have “el pesebre”, a recreation of the birth of Jesus, but our irreducible character have us to have particular elements like “el Caganer”, which became world wide famous few years ago.

-The 11th September is the national day, and is the day the Catalans remember that they fight to the end for their freedom that 1714, alone, against Spain and France troops.
-That day every year, there are many cultural acts, and there is a demonstration for Independence that some years got to 2 Million people, from a total population of 7,5 Million.
+The 11th September is the national day, and is the day the Catalans remember that they fight to the end for their freedom that 1714, alone, against Spain and France troops, after a year of siege of the capital, Barcelona.
+That day every year, there are many cultural acts, and there is a demonstration for Independence that some years joined to 2 Million people, from a total population of 7,5 Million.
 You can visit parts of the city where there are still holes in the walls from the different times Barcelona has been bombed, at different ages, from Romanic era to 20th century.

 The weather in Barcelona use to be excellent.
 Sun is present from 7 in the morning to 20:00 almost all the year, and specially in June, July and August, people enjoy the beach.